STUDENTS FOR CHANGE

 We help coordinate and advise on programming and policy decisions that affect the marginalized AU community.
 We create and deliver responsive, effective, and educational events to address issues and topics such as gender, sexuality, anti-violence, anti-racism, environmental & climate justice, queer & trans inclusion, wellness, and more while emphasizing intersectionality and inclusivity.

-• England Meadows
+Meet our director, England Meadows

 our events